-About kauri dieback disease
+About the disease

 The disease is easily spread through soil movements, eg when soil is carried on dirty footwear, animals, equipment and vehicles.

-We can only save our kauri forests by containing the disease and stopping it spreading to other areas.
+We can save our kauri forests by containing the disease and stopping it spreading to other areas.

 Kauri dieback disease is found in the upper North Island.
-See the exact locations on the kauri dieback website
+See the exact locations on the kauri dieback website.

 What you can do to stop the spread

-- Clean all soil off your footwear and other gear – every time you enter or leave an area with native trees, and at every cleaning station.
+- Clean all soil off your footwear and other gear every time you enter or leave an area with native trees, and at every cleaning station.

 - Spread the word within your networks on how to stop kauri dieback.